-Sound attenuation in building elements like massive concrete walls or floors
+Sound transmission and attenuation in building elements like massive concrete walls or floors.

 The sound transmission through a massive wall or floor depends primarily on the mass of the construction.

 Mean attenuation through a massive construction is indicated in the diagram below:

 Note! - more mass - more attenuation!

 The attenuation for a specific frequency can be calculated by adding the value in the table below to the mean value indicated in the chart above.